HiMambo/frontend/README.md

 Make sure you are part of the Vercel team.
 Only one person can deploy for now.

 Test for public repo deployment on Vercel.
-Newest version.
+Newest version